united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 {{< imgproc ip_range_lens_1 Fit "1200x1200" >}}{{< /imgproc >}}

 Next, click into the code and press the key combination `ctrl+F` to search for "iprange".
 There you have to change the value of the IP-range as shown.
 In our example the IP of our factory-cube is `192.168.1.131`.
-Accordingly we change the IP-range to `192.168.1.0/24.`
+Accordingly we change the IP-range to `192.168.1.0/24`.
+With the 24 the IP range is specified.

 {{< imgproc ip_range_lens_2 Fit "1200x1200" >}}{{< /imgproc >}}